pyglet/pyglet/doc/programming_guide/media.rst

     * - Fedora, Nobara
       - ``dnf install openal-soft``

+These commands should be safe to run when OpenAL is already installed.
+You will be informed the package is already installed if this is the case, and no action will take place.

-OpenAL does not appear to have a package on recent versions of RHEL.
+Note that OpenAL does not appear to have a package on recent versions of RHEL.

 .. _guide-pulseaudio: